Brian Copenhaver: Scholarship

-Copenhaver studies magic and related beliefs and practices – astrology, demonology, divination, Kabbalah – as parts of normative philosophy and science as they were a few centuries ago.
+Copenhaver studies magic and related beliefs and practices: astrology, demonology, divination, Kabbalah – as parts of normative philosophy and science as they were a few centuries ago.
 His research shows that magic and other "occult" beliefs and practices were supported primarily by the philosophy and science of Aristotle and Aristotelian scholasticism, which dominated European culture from the thirteenth through the seventeenth centuries.
 When confidence in Aristotelianism collapsed in the seventeenth century, magic and its attendant beliefs collapsed with it as serious issues for Europe's leading thinkers.

 He also studies the ancient Greek and Latin Hermetica, writings from late antiquity ascribed by Renaissance scholars to an ancient Egyptian god, Thoth, whose Greek name is Hermes Trismegistus.
 Although this legendary Hermes has often been identified as a divine patron of magic, Copenhaver has shown that the Greek Hermetic texts recovered in the fifteenth century by Marsilio Ficino are not about magic: their topic is a religious practice aiming at personal salvation.

 Copenhaver's work on Giovanni Pico della Mirandola and Lorenzo Valla, both famed as Renaissance humanists, goes in two very different directions: Pico as the inventor of Christian Kabbalah; Valla as the scourge of scholastic logic.
 Copenhaver shows that Pico's famous Oration on the Dignity of Man is not about the dignity of man.
 (Pico did not give it that title.)
 Instead, the speech is a manifesto for ascetic mysticism, urging the pious to abandon the body and escape the material world through magic and Kabbalah.
 Like Pico, Valla was a master of the Latin language and an acute student of philosophy.
 Unlike Pico, Valla had little influence on his time and place through the work that Copenhaver has studied, the Dialectical Disputations, whose main target is Peter of Spain's Summary of Logic, written in the thirteenth century but still Europe's leading textbook of logic when Valla wrote his Disputations.
 Although Valla's contemporaries paid little attention to it, his Disputations foreshadows what we now call "philosophy of language".

 Both Valla and Pico lived during a great era of Italian intellectual life, starting with Dante, Petrarch and Boccaccio in the fourteenth century and ending with Giordano Bruno, Tommaso Campanella and Galileo in the seventeenth century.
 In the nineteenth century, Italian philosophers worked out the grand narrative of Italian thought in this earlier period – the Renaissance – and afterward: the construction of this story as an artifact of modern Italian politics, especially the Risorgimento and the Fascist regime, is another topic that Copenhaver has explored.
+The perspective of his work on Descartes is unusual, emphasizing pictorial innovations in early modern philosophy.
+Copenhaver maintains that the history of philosophy must be no less historical than philosophical.